virtual-dnd/coffee-time/README.md

 # coffee-time

-Get your coffee ratios and other fun stuff for the ☕️ 🤓
+Get your coffee ratios and other fun stuff for the :coffee: :nerd_face:

 ## Setup